wimpheling/hit/README.md

 - refactor move function with allows_model
 - implement ACID transactions ?
 - integrate model_type index in Hit
-- use strongly typed, yet extensible errors for validation ?
+- use strongly typed, yet extendable errors for validation ?
 How to do that ?

 ```